-Headaches happen quite often after surgery.
-It is possible to get a severe headache after having an epidural.
-This is because the needle used to place the epidural inadvertently punctured the bag of fluid that bathes the spinal cord.
+Headaches are quite common after surgery.
+It is possible to get a more severe, persistent headache after having an epidural.
+This happens on average about once in every hundred epidurals.
+It happens if the needle used to place the epidural or the epidural catheter unintentionally puncture the bag of fluid that bathes the spinal cord.
 A small amount of fluid leaks out, causing a headache.
-You will be aware of a severe headache that is worse if you sit up and relieved by lying flat.
-The staff looking after you should alert the anaesthetic team immediately.
-You may need specific treatment for the headache.
-For more information, please see our website:
+It can cause a severe headache that is worse if you sit up and is relieved by lying flat.
+The headache sometimes will go away on its own with good hydration and pain relief.
+The staff looking after you should alert the anaesthetic team as this will need to be reviewed by them before you are discharged.
+If the headache is severe or remains, you may need specific treatment for the headache.
+The headache may be accompanied by loss of hearing or muffling or distortion of hearing.

-www.rcoa.ac.uk/patientinfo/risks/risk-leaflets
+For more information, please read our leaflet Headache after a spinal or epidural injection which can be found on our website: rcoa.ac.uk/patientinfo/risks/risk-leaflets

-Uncommon complications
+Uncommon side effects and complications